GreaseMax is a chemically operated automatic lubricator.

 There are no hard and fast rules for selecting the type of GreaseMax to be used on any given application.
 Every bearing is different, the variety of operating conditions is unlimited and other factors need to be taken into account such as wear, seal condition, moisture presence, heat, etc. However the following can be taken as a guide:

-• If moisture, severe dirt or dust, wear, heavy vibration or other factors are present, consideration should be given to using a quicker acting GreaseMax.
+• For shaft sizes greater than 160mm, use one or more GreaseMax coupled together. • If moisture, severe dirt or dust, wear, heavy vibration or other factors are present, consideration should be given to using a quicker acting GreaseMax.

 Additionally, the following "rule of thumb" may prove helpful: